JiscDACT/mario/README.md

 has standard data QA functions.
 * `dataset_builder`: for building outputs in a range of formats including CSV, Excel, Tableau and PowerBI
+* `query_builder`: for building SQL queries - passed as
+part of the configuration for a data_extractor.

 These build on one another, so the classes defined in the modules are used as the input parameter types